solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/dex/_index.md

     - 'http://localhost:8080/callback'
     name: 'GlooApp'
     secret: secretvalue
+  # Allow dex to store the static list of clients in memory
+  enablePasswordDB: true
+    storage:
+      type: memory
   # A static list of passwords to login the end user.
 By identifying here, dex
   # won't look in its underlying storage for passwords.
   staticPasswords: